andrejhapuzenkov/buildroot-t113/README.md

 ==============================================

-Run Putty, according to the information in the device manager, fill in the correct serial port COM port, baud rate 115200, click open
+Run Putty, according to the information in the device manager, fill in the correct serial port COM port, baud rate 115200, click open.

 Connect a TTL UART to the UART3 on P2 header (unpopulated), pin PB7(RX), pin PB6(TX), insert the microSD card and plug in a USB-C cable to the OTG or HOST connector to boot the system.